vncntt/vncntt.github.io/content/notes/The-Best-Sport.md

 ## Conclusion
 All this to say, I am just a one-stripe white belt and am very new in the grand scheme of things.
 There is still lots to come!
-Hope this ad was convincing and as maybe if you try it out, you will enjoy BJJ as much as I do.
+Hope this ad was convincing and maybe if you try it out, you will enjoy BJJ as much as I do.

-Thanks to Grant Slatton for some commments.
+Thanks to Grant Slatton for some comments.